 IAAO Bylaws 7.5.F.
 “Members doing IAAO business, such as IAAO instructor or committee member assignments, shall not engage in any political activity on behalf of themselves or other IAAO candidates when on an instructing assignment or when representing IAAO.”

 Check in at the Speaker Ready Room 30 minutes before your session is set to begin.
-The location is the “Group Office” Room just outside of Grand Ballroom F at the Chicago Hyatt.
-Conference Committee members will be available to greet you and provide any last minute guidance.
+The location is Room # 301 at the Hynes Center.
+Conference Content Task Force members will be available to greet you and provide any last-minute guidance.